 Security, stability and predictability – important hallmarks of what it takes to ship great software.
 In the fall of 2020, Armory began the process of incorporating these three key factors into a new release process.
 We believed there would be substantial benefits to changing our release cadence and offering our customers the chance to be on a longer release train, but at the same time offer periodic bug fixes and patches to keep them safe and secure.

 At the time I joined Armory, we were still putting together the pieces for a much needed new release process.
-In this post, I summarize our journey to our new Long Term Stable (LTS) release.
+In this post, I summarize our journey to our new Long Term Support (LTS) release.
 I also will share some of my experiences as a new employee working on this exciting project.

 Planning the Journey